UBC-MDS/DSCI522_sreya_fwu/README.md

 The results of our analysis are summarized below:

-- The decision tree has deepth of 5 and archives accuracy rate around 87%.
+- The decision tree has depth of 5 and archives accuracy rate around 87%.
 - The type of crime (i.e.Primary.Type), description of the location where the incident occurred (i.e.Location.Description) and whether the incident was domestic-related or not (Domestic) are the best indicators of an Arrest.

 The detailed analysis is included in the [final report](https://github.com/UBC-MDS/DSCI522_sreya_fwu/blob/master/doc/report.md).

 ### Procedure
-The project includes four major steps: data cleaning, data visualiztion, data analysis and data summarization.
+The project includes four major steps: data cleaning, data visualization, data analysis and data summarization.
 To generate the final report, the procedure is shown below:

 ![image](https://github.com/UBC-MDS/DSCI522_sreya_fwu/blob/master/img/project_flow_chart.png)